xCORViSx/cargUI/README.md

 # cargUI - The Complete Rust Development Interface

-**A comprehensive extension that transforms your Rust development workflow.** cargUI provides a unified visual interface for Cargo, Rustup, project organization, and code analysis—all accessible from your sidebar.
+**A comprehensive extension that transforms your Rust development workflow.** cargUI provides a unified visual interface for Cargo, Rustup, package organization, and code analysis—all accessible from your sidebar.

 Works seamlessly in **VS Code** and **Cursor**!